Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/unequal/README.md

 # Unequal (Puzzle Type #37)

-Also known as Futoshiki, the Adjacent variant is also known as Renzoku or Neighbours.
+Also known as Futoshiki, the Adjacent variant is also known as Renzoku or neighbors.

 * [**Play online 1**](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/unequal.html)